silnrsi/font-karenni/README.txt

 # Karenni

-Karenni is a font for the Kayah Li Uncode range, designed by Khu Oo Reh.
+Karenni is a font for the Kayah Li Unicode range, designed by Khu Oo Reh.
 It does not contain Latin glyphs.

 For copyright and licensing - including any Reserved Font Names - see OFL.txt.